 You can see on the pictures under how it fit my body (1,85 m, 76 Kg):

-The Mystic Block Front Zip Impact vest is very flexible, easy entry and light weight giving you the protection during crashes but without sacrificing your manoeuvrability.
-It has thicker padding than the Star vest offering increased protection and buoyancy.
+The Mystic Star Side Zip Impact vest is very flexible, easy entry and light weight giving you the protection during crashes but without sacrificing your manoeuvrability.

 Light and flexible neoprene.
 The liner is cross weaved for maximum durabilty.